bdwilson/security-guidance/SecurityChecklist.md

 insecure.
 You may hear people mention personal VPN accounts as a way to protect your web traffic; however, you have no control over what path that data travels or what the provider does with the data.
 HTTPS and Secure Websites offer similar protections without cost.

-One area where VPN will help is exposing your home Internet address to potential attackers.
+One area where one might want to leverage VPN might be in a situation where they would rather not disclose their home/Internet location.
+When you access a website from home, it discloses your home IP address to the server.
+If the server you're accessing is controlled by an attacker, you've just disclosed your location to an attacker.
 One such scenario might involve an attacker who sent you a Phishing email with an embedded image or link.
-Clicking on the link or viewing the image can tell an attacker where you are coming from and a map to look for other ways into your network.
+Clicking on the link or viewing the image could disclose to an attacker where you are coming from and provide that attacker with additional information about you - perhaps if you're running services from your network connection?
+One way around this without leveraging VPN might be to only open overly-suspecious links from a cell phone connected to the provider network (not on your home Wifi network).

 ## Secure your Mobile Phone Account
 Most phone carriers allow you to set a login PIN that is required in